Start9Labs/docs/src/guides/firefox-guides/ca.md

 1. Open Firefox and enter `about:config` in the URL bar.
 Accept any warnings that appear.

-1. Search for `security.enterprise_roots.enabled`, set the value to "true".
+1. Search for `security.enterprise_roots.enabled` and set the value to "true".

 1. Restart Firefox